posaHarsha/Poisson_solvers/README.md

 # Poisson_solvers
-C code for solving 2D Possion Equation
+C code for solving 2D Possion Equation Using FEM

 #### Changes before Running in your system: